mosesthomas619/Warehouse-robot/README.md

 How to Run the code:

-- Execute the Main.java file which presents a menu for the required operations.
+- Execute the Main.java file from IDE or using gradlew run which presents a menu for the required operations.
 - Provide the input from the keyboard as prompted.